StoneCypher/htstub/README.md

 * `:imuxrest` supports `callname(domain, method, path, queryparams, accepttype, languages, #record)`

 It is likely that `:xrest` will be primarily of interest to [HATEOAS](http://timelessrepo.com/haters-gonna-hateoas) developers.

-MuxRest just adds multiplexing over domains, and imuxrest handles routing by language accept headers.
+MuxRest adds multiplexing over domains, and imuxrest handles routing by language accept headers.